I got into dry brushing because I wanted something that could help reduce the cellulite on my thighs naturally.

 The firm bristles can brush away dry, dead cells from the skin, naturally exfoliating skin and leaving it softer and smoother than ever!

 Note: When dry brushing, it’s important that you do it gently so that you do not tear the skin.
 This can irritate sensitive skin and possibly cause infection.
-Exfoliating too much can also dehydrate skin (no need to do it more than once a day for 5 minutes).
+Exfoliating too much can also dehydrate skin, so there’s no need to do it more than once a day for 5 minutes or so.

 4. Clears Pores